chairmanlee8/twitter-tool/README.md

 - for displaying tweets, prefix char (highlight for select, _^=reply, RT=retweet, QT=quote tweet)
 - space to expand reply, RT, QT inline
 - consider storing tweet ids as u64
+- remove "as usize" casts these are unsafe?

 # Some Thoughts